Innovailable/calling-signaling/README.md

       [ "previous": value ]
     }

+The status of the room was updated.

     // status
     {
       "type": "room_update",
       "room": "room_id",
       "status": { .. room status .. }
     }

+A peer entered the room.
+When `pending=true` the peer is only invited and did not accept yet.
+You will not be able to exchange signaling messages with such peers.

     // event
     {